MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 ### Predefined tokens

-There are number of predefined tokens that are released out of the box to support the three standard templates and beyond within Dynamics 365 Intelligent Order Management.
+There are a number of predefined tokens that are released out of the box to support the three standard templates and beyond within Dynamics 365 Intelligent Order Management.
 The entire token list can be found by selecting **Personalization** within the template.
 By hovering over each of the tokens, you can also find the **Source**, **Data type** and **Default value** for them.
 The future of emails within Intelligent Order Management entails customers to be able new tokens with no code to low code.

 ## Sending emails through orchestration flow